davidolejniczak/FastGrubbsTest/README.md

 # GrubbsTest

+High speed Grubbs Test used to calculate the the z-score data points in a data set.

+The reason I created this was to have an fast alternate to the major python libaries.

+### Implentation Specifics
+The Grubbs test statistic determines what is an outlier.

-Calculates the the z-score of each data point without including outliers in the mean and standard deviation calculation.
+The final mean and standard deviation is calculated without including the outliers in the dataset.

-Providing z-scores for all data points including outliers while having the z-score based only data points that are not outliers

-The Grubbs test statistic determines what is an outlier The data set is assumed to be normal
+Data set is assumed to be normal.

+This is a Linux only package.

 ## Installation